by Steven K. Roberts

 One such tableaux of modern Americana occurred last night.
-We found ourselves at a Christmas party hosted by an atypically colorful accountant and his flawless fashion-model bride—in a home obsessively gardened and passionately maintained.
-I kept seeing myself as if in a commercial, one of those soft-focus testimonials to an ideal lifestyle (dependent upon a certain brand of wine or coffee).
+We found ourselves at a Christmas party hosted by an atypically colorful accountant and his flawless fashion-model bride — in a home obsessively gardened and passionately maintained.
+I kept seeing myself as if in a soft-focus commercial testimonial to the ideal lifestyle (dependent upon a certain brand of wine or coffee).
 Everything was perfect, from the thematic and color-coordinated 10-foot tree to the roaring fire to the dizzying spread of roasts and exotic drinks.
 Fortified by the latter, we poured into the night and climbed aboard a chartered trolley car for a caroling excursion.

 I hung crazily off the side, playing my flute in occasional harmony with Duane’s guitar as we clanged our way along Eurekan streets.
 30-odd mouths vented synchronized steam; we laughed in wholesome self-mockery; familiar Christmas melodies, slightly raucous, echoed from Victorian buildings.
-Cheery waves, jingle bells, shouting kids, heavy-laden shoppers, full-moonlight on white lazy plumes of distant mill smoke.
+Cheery waves, jingle bells, shouting kids, heavy-laden shoppers, full moonlight on lazy plumes of distant mill smoke.
 At a sleazy bar known locally as the VD, we dismounted and wove our way through the pool tables, playing and singing Jingle Bells while eyed sullenly by drunken denizens.
-(The kids waited outside for this one, and we seemed to step a bit more quickly than we had back in the Ritz.)
+(The kids waited outside for this one, and we stepped a bit more quickly than we had back in the Ritz.)

 Three weeks.
 Like Bainbridge, Humboldt has held us, teased us, mocked our plans to move on.
-To the database of potential homes I add Humboldt—for the friends, the ambience, the undercurrent of looniness that touches daily events with a sense of play.
-Though we’re broke and living a hand-to-mouth existence based on advance book sales, life seems rich here, full of those non-financial components in the success formula: the four F’s of fun, food, friendship, and passion.
+To the database of potential homes I add Humboldt County — for the friends, the ambience, the undercurrent of looniness that touches daily events with a sense of play.
+Though we’re living a hand-to-mouth existence based on advance book sales, life seems rich here, full of those non-financial components in the success formula: the four F’s of fun, food, friendship, and passion.

-But we’re moving on; it’s time.
-Maggie’s fine-tuning her new 48-spoke wheel; I’m poring over the maps and lists of contacts with obsessive concentration, eschewing offers of still more parties in lieu of loose-end tying.
-Christmas or not, we’re getting back on the road this week—fully prepared for the legendary winding grades of Leggett hill and the convoluted Highway 1 to follow.
+But it’s time.
+Maggie’s fine-tuning her new 48-spoke wheel; I’m poring over maps and lists of contacts with obsessive concentration, eschewing offers of still more parties in lieu of loose-end tying.
+Christmas or not, we’re getting back on the road this week — fully prepared for the legendary winding grades of Leggett hill and the convoluted Highway 1 to follow.

 Special Bonus Recipe Section